Home | Sitemap | Contact Us

 Electrophilic Aromatic Substitution

-These aromatic reactions are also termed electrophilic substitution reactions because an electrophile(electron deficient species) is involved during the reaction mechanism.
-There are basically five such reactions given in the following table.
+These aromatic reactions are also termed electrophilic substitution reactions because an electrophile(electron deficient species) is involved in the rate determining step of the mechanism.

 Name